Setting Spray Before or After Powder? The Complete Answer.

 The complete answer: both.
 Using setting spray at more than one stage helps your makeup melt together, stay hydrated, and last longer — especially if you wear powders, full-coverage products, or want a flawless skin-like finish.

 Setting spray before powder hydrates the skin and creates a tacky base for makeup grip.
+This effect is strongest when using alcohol-free sprays, which hydrate instead of tightening or drying out the skin.
 Setting spray after powder melts everything together — especially when using a high‑performance spray like Mist & Melt and locks your makeup in place.

 The Best Way to Apply Setting Spray for a Smooth, Melted Finish